Energy Policy & Costs

 Gas spike then crash — utility rates keep climbing

 Gasoline fell from $3.40 → $2.11 and back.
-MA electricity rose through the entire cycle, unmoved by market forces.
-The divergence begins in earnest.
+MA electricity rose through the entire cycle.

 2017